mkieblesz/juggle/readme.md

 * TODO: exit with non 0 on failure in actions
 * TODO: make actions more verbose (make more steps)
 * TODO: create build system able to generate configuration files
-* TODO: make search version with union work using python orm - current there is probably a bug
+* TODO: make search version with union work using python orm - current there is probably a bug, probably described here: https://stackoverflow.com/a/60704272
     ```python
         professional_qs = (
             Professional.objects.annotate(type=Value("professional"))